mi3nts/ADELE/README.md

 # Installation
 1. [Download the repository](https://github.com/mi3nts/ADELE/archive/refs/heads/main.zip), or use HTTPS: `git clone https://github.com/mi3nts/ADELE.git`.
-2. From the root of the repository, run `pip install -r requirements.txt` to install all required Python dependencies *Keep in mind that this program is developed using Python 3.7*
+2. From the root of the repository, run `pip install -r requirements.txt` to install all required Python dependencies.

+*Keep in mind that this program is developed using Python 3.7*

 # Usage and Documentation